 A brain affected by the disease has a visually different appearance than a normal cerebrum.
 The disease process results in a progression of tissue destruction that causes the brain to shrink and darken.
 Cerebral changes may be present for up to 20 years before a diagnosis is made, and evidence of the disease becomes more apparent and predictable as it progresses.

 Interested in learning more about Alzheimer’s care?
-Reach out to Home Care Assistance, a leading provider of in-home care in Farifield, CT.
+Reach out to Home Care Assistance, a leading provider of home care Fairfield.
 Call 203-955-1915 to speak to a friendly Care Manager and schedule a complimentary, no-obligation consultation.